raimon49/pip-licenses/README.md

 ### Common options

-#### Option: path
+#### Option: python

-By default, this tools finds the packages from the environment pip-licenses is launched from, by searching in `sys.path` folders.
-In the case you want to search for packages in an other environment (e.g. if you want to run pip-licenses from its own isolated environment), you can specify a list of folders where to search from.
+By default, this tools finds the packages from the environment pip-licenses is launched from, by searching in current python's `sys.path` folders.
+In the case you want to search for packages in an other environment (e.g. if you want to run pip-licenses from its own isolated environment), you can specify a path to a python executable.
+The packages will be searched for in the given python's `sys.path`, free of pip-licenses dependencies.

 ```bash
 (venv) $ pip-licenses --with-system | grep pip